supande/Taxi_project_626/README.md

 Q2.
 What are the field names?
 Give descriptions for each field.

 Ans.
-Ran the row in reader for loop and printed the row.Initialised n=0 outside the loop, then broke the loop if n>0.
+Printed the row in the for loop.Initialised n=0 outside the loop, then broke the loop if n>0.
 So, only the first row got printed.

 <br/>
    This the code that I used: